-A lot of people forget what goes into making clothing.
-We are living in the world of fast fashion where the quality of the garment and the people that make it are in question.
+Do you know what goes into making the clothing that you and your family wears?
+We are living in the world of fast fashion where the quality of the garments and the people that make it may be compromised to give customers a fashionable quick fix.
+Though more expensive, making quality garments in the US is what path I have chosen for myself.

-When Violet turned 1 I made her a crop top and harem pants out of a bright and colorful African fabric I had laying around.
-She wore it for her birthday party and my friends and family went wild, they loved it.
-That outfit made me think there might be more to it than just a cute outfit, this could be my next step.
+When Violet was turning 1 I made her a crop top and harem pant set and a dress out of a bright and colorful African fabric I had saved for the right project.
+For her 1st Birthday party she wore the outfits and my friends and family went wild, they loved it.
+I had never been able to find anything quite like what I had made at stores so I started researching the market.
+Once looking at the internet, local boutiques and of course Etsy, I realized that outfit I made might be more to it than just a cute look, this could be my next career move.

+My background was in design.
 I always knew I was going to be a fashion designer, from the age of 9 I started honing my skills.
 I went to art school, graduated with a degree in fashion design and started working in fashion professionally in 2001.
 I had a few collections and sold to some of the best stores in the city.
 It was a good time in fashion.
 But as the years went by changes started to happen and as our economy collapsed people started turning to fast fashion for their fashion fix.
 American sewing factories I used were going out of business left and right and by 2007 there were hardly any good factories left.
 Today we are at the point that we need to grow these factories again and bring back American manufacturing.
-For two years I have been growing Ultra Violet Kids into what you see now, a 25 piece collection with 2-5 color ways per style.
+For three years I have been growing Ultra Violet Kids into what you see now, a 25 - 40 style with 2-5 color ways per style each season.
 I make everything here in Los Angeles and manage every part of manufacturing.
 I believe in making everything in the USA, growing our local economy and giving people jobs.
 We pay these workers living wages and that is the reason our garments are more expensive than the brand that mass produce overseas.

 A typical garment goes through these stages